protontypes/open-sustainable-technology/README.md

 - [MDTF-diagnostics](https://github.com/NOAA-GFDL/MDTF-diagnostics) - Analysis framework and collection of process-oriented diagnostics for weather and climate simulations.
 - [The Community Earth System Model](https://github.com/ESCOMP/CESM) - Composed of separate models simultaneously simulating the Earth's atmosphere, ocean, land, river run-off, land-ice, and sea-ice, plus one central coupler/moderator component, it allows researchers to conduct fundamental research into the Earth's past, present, and future climate states.
 - [ClimateBase.jl](https://github.com/JuliaClimate/ClimateBase.jl) - A Julia package offering basic functionality for analyzing data that are typically in the form used by climate sciences.
-- [canadaHCD](https://github.com/gavinsimpson/canadaHCD/) - Access Canadian Historical Climate Data from R.
-- [climatedataguide](https://climatedataguide.ucar.edu/) - Search and access 212 datasets covering the Atmosphere, Ocean, Land and more.
-Explore climate indices, reanalyses and satellite data and understand their application to climate model metrics.
-- [Climate_Indices](https://github.com/monocongo/climate_indices) - Contains Python implementations of various climate index algorithms which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies useful for climate monitoring and research.
 - [CLIMA-Land](https://github.com/CliMA/Land) - Everything within the Land model (Soil Plant Atmosphere Module, Land Hydrology, etc).
-- [Eradiate](https://github.com/eradiate/eradiate) - A next-generation radiative transfer model for Earth observation applications.
 - [TECA](https://github.com/LBL-EESA/TECA) - The Toolkit for Extreme Climate Analysis, contains a collection of climate anlysis algorithms targetted at extreme event detection and analysis.
+- [Climate_Indices](https://github.com/monocongo/climate_indices) - Contains Python implementations of various climate index algorithms which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies useful for climate monitoring and research.
 - [The Global Environmental Multiscale Model](https://gitlab.com/eccc/gem/gem) - An integrated forecasting and data assimilation system developed by the Atmospheric Numerical Prediction Research Section, Meteorological Research Division, of Environment and Climate Change Canada.
 - [ClimateMachine.jl](https://github.com/CliMA/ClimateMachine.jl) - Climate Machine: an Earth System Model that automatically learns from data.
 - [atlas](https://github.com/ecmwf/atlas) - A library for numerical weather prediction and climate modeling.
 - [MOM6](https://github.com/NOAA-GFDL/MOM6) - A numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale.
 - [MOM5](https://github.com/mom-ocean/MOM5) - A numerical ocean model based on the hydrostatic primitive equations.
 Development of the model is managed through this GitHub site.
+- [CMIP6 Datasets](https://pcmdi.github.io/CMIP6/) - Provides an access to the outputs of the current phase 6 of the Coupled Model Intercomparison Project (CMIP).
+CMIP6 global climate models give a base to (almost) all we may know for the climate of the future.
 - [hector](https://github.com/JGCRI/hector) - An open source, object-oriented, simple global climate carbon-cycle model.
 - [pyhector](https://github.com/openclimatedata/pyhector) - A Python interface for the simple global climate carbon-cycle model Hector.
-- [Apache Open Climate Workbench](https://github.com/apache/attic-climate) - An effort to develop software that performs climate model evaluations using model outputs from a variety of different sources.
 - [NorESM](https://github.com/NorESMhub/NorESM) - Norwegian Earth System Model and Documentation.
 - [CliMT](https://github.com/CliMT/climt) - A Toolkit for building Earth system models in Python.
 - [climlab](https://github.com/brian-rose/climlab) - A Python package for process-oriented climate modeling.